 Ingredient Notes and Substitutions

 Meatballs.
 My mom likes to use ground pork and ground beef for her meatballs.
 My mother-in-law has always used just ground beef.
-I lean toward only ground beef, because I am usually only making a pound of meatballs.
+I lean toward only ground beef even when I'm making Classic Italian Fried Meatballs, because I am usually only making a pound of meatballs.
 You can use the combination or just ground beef!

 Pasta.
 Classic Italian Wedding Soup is made with acini de pepe, but it's not always easy to find.
 You can substitute orzo as I did, or use any pastina.